brozeph/mixer-js/readme.md

   // optional: set to `true` for random, `false` for
   // sequential... when not provided, `true` is default "random": true,
-  // optional: when not provided, the default values
+  // optional: when not provided, defaults are provided (see
-  // shown below are used instead
-  "separation": {
+  // separation documentation for more detail) "separation": {
     "album": 1,
     "artist": 5,